|Warm-up international: Scotland v Georgia|

 Georgia are ranked above Italy

-The World Rugby rankings formula is a vexing beast, but as a general guide to who is performing well, they are about the only objective measure available.
+The World Rugby rankings formula is a vexing beast, but are about the only objective measure available.

 But they have hit a rugby 'ceiling'